Capgemini/xrm-datamigration-xrmtoolbox/README.md

 3. If you have a saved export config from [Export Config File](#export-config-file), click **Load**  to open this.
 Alternatively, adjust these settings now or leave the defaults.

-4. Select the **Environment" if different then verify the location of the schema file.
+4. Select the **Environment** if different then verify the location of the schema file.

 The Data Export page should look something like this:
 ![Run Export](images/EditedExportConfigs.png "Run Export")